UniSharp/helpers.js/README.md

 ## Nuxt Support

 Just add `@unisharp/helpers.js/nuxt` to the `buildModules` section of `nuxt.config.js`.

-No more extra configuration needed.
+No more extra configuration is needed.

 ```javascript
 // nuxt.config.js